|

 some temperature measurements on the barrel using a non contact gauge as used

 by modellers.
-Then see if it is usefull.
+Then see if it is useful.

 Oil regulating grub screw on top of timing cover